Help With Post-Judgment Disputes And Modifications

 We are a passionate team of problem-solvers, who are dedicated to helping our clients achieve favorable resolutions to their family law matters efficiently.
 We are known for our genuine concern for our clients and our ability to resolve complex issues when it matters most.
 If you need help with a post-judgment dispute or modification, our caring and experienced attorneys can help.

 Divorce decrees are considered permanent and certain things cannot be changed without petitioning the court to reopen the case.
 For example, you cannot amend a divorce decree to revisit property division, except in extreme circumstances such as fraud or failure to disclose assets.
 If you waived the right to collect spousal support in your initial divorce decree, this is also a permanent decision and you cannot revisit this issue at a later date.

 Other parts of your divorce decree can be modified.
 Changes can be made to the amount of spousal support, child support, custody and placement if there is a substantial change in circumstances.
-Placement (visitation) arrangements do not have to be permanent.
-They can be outdated, changed or violated.
-When this happens, individuals must ask the court to grant a modification or to enforce the decree.
+Placement (visitation) arrangements remain in effect unless one party seeks a modification.
+If a placement arrangement is outdated, changed over time or violated, a parent might need to ask the court to grant a modification or to enforce the court order.

 What Changes Will Support A Motion To Modify?

 The court will entertain a motion to modify an order if, after a required period of time, there has been a substantial change in your life or the life of the other party that justifies altering the decree.
 Any of the following may qualify as a significant change:

 - A change in income — A substantial change in either spouse’s income can impact their ability to pay child or spousal support.

 - Behavior changes — Changes in the children’s behavior or grades.

 - Moving — A move to a new city or state, which renders the current schedule unworkable.